fatamorgana95/saint-sender-csharp/README.md

 # SaintSender

-## Story

-Our customer who is insisted of desktop applications on Windows, wants a desktop client to her GMail account which can store the emails offline, on her computer.
-This customer is a travel agent who is on the road many times without internet connection.
+SaintSender is a a desktop client which can store the emails offline on your computer with your gmail account.
-But when she has some free time in the middle of nowhere she wants to continue to work on orders which received via email.

-### What she needs

-* has pop/imap protocol support for gmail account
-* has automatic sync periodically
-* has backup and restore functionality for mails and credentials as well
-* write and send e-mails
+It is written in C# in WPF framework, MVVM pattern was implemented.

 ### Feature set